gednt/_enex_exporter/README.md

 - Only Markdown (`.md`), Org-mode (`.org`), DOCX (`.docx`), and ODT (`.odt`) files are supported.
 - Requires Pandoc for conversion.
 - Some advanced Logseq or document features may not be fully supported.

+Additional notes and caveats:
+- Bracket link heuristic: `[[...]]` with spaces is assumed to be a page link and is not treated as a tag. `[[singleword]]` and `[[a/b/c]]` are treated as tags.
+This behavior reduces false positives for page links but may be changed if you want different behavior.
+- Files that contain multiple tags will be duplicated under each matching tag folder.
+If you prefer a different strategy (e.g., only the first tag, or creating shortcuts), update the script or request a change.
+- Asset handling remains unchanged: per-file `assets` folders are created when images/media are found and links are rewritten to local `assets/...` paths.
+- Tags and folder names are sanitized for filesystem compatibility (invalid characters are replaced) and spaces are normalized.

 Notes:
 - When using `-CreateFolderStructure` in Other mode, office documents (`.docx`, `.odt`) are converted to Markdown using Pandoc and the converted Markdown is written in the matching output location.